 Cost: Basic is $3.99 Premium is $8.99

 Features: The Keto Diet App was created for those following a Ketogenic lifestyle.
 Many Keto dieters love this app net carbs can be tracked without having to do manual calculations, which is an essential part of the Keto diet.

 The advanced version allows you to plan meals, create your meals, set carb limits, and sync data.
-The free version allows you to see at least 300 low carb recipes, explanation of the keto diet, and access to a blog with lots of info.
+The free version allows you to see at least 300 low carb recipes, an explanation of the keto diet, and access to a blog with lots of info.

 Again, many people like using this keto diet app because they can track weight, manually set goals, track measurements, and keep up with the food they’re eating.

 - Keto diet- The first 90 days are free and then a very cheap fee.
 I love it because of the ease of use, and it lets me create meals.

 Cost: 100% free